Obama to face Palestinian dismay on West Bank trip

-In only the second such attack since November, the rockets crashed down in Sderot, a border town often targeted by rockets, which Obama visited as a presidential candidate in 2008.
+In only the second such attack since November, the rockets crashed down in Sderot, a border town often targeted by rockets, which Obama visited in a previous visit to Israel while a presidential candidate in 2008.

-Obama, on the first foreign trip of his second term, says he has come to the Holy Land simply "to listen" to the parties about how to resume peace talks frozen for two-and-a-half years.
+Obama, on the first foreign trip of his second term, says he has came to the Holy Land simply "to listen" to the parties about how to resume peace talks which have been frozen for two-and-a-half years.

 "Ultimately, this is a really hard problem," Obama said during a news conference with Israeli Prime Minister Benjamin Netanyahu on Wednesday.